Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Also, pothos plants don’t need much for fertilization so you don’t need a potting mix that already has fertilizer/plant food, you can add this later on during the next growing season (spring and summer).

-No, in order to propagate a pothos plant you need a node on the cutting.
+No you cannot propagate a pothos without a node.
+In order to propagate a pothos plant you need a node on the cutting.
 I have tried several times to do this without a node and it was not successful.

 You can propagate pothos plants in the winter, but it will take longer for the process to happen than propagating from cuttings during the spring or summer.